60-meter band: Propagation beacons

 In addition, individual WSPR beacon experiments using powers as low as 1 watt in the UK have led to reception reports from the US and Middle East.
-South African tests using 5-20 watts have led to reception reports from USA, Europe, Australia and South America.
+South African tests using 5-20 watts have led to reception reports from the US, Europe, Australia and South America.
 Further research is likely in this area..

 As well as amateur radio beacons in the 5 MHz sector, some other non-amateur stations are used informally as propagation indicators.
 These include: